 Our go-to-market approach allows us to respond to how businesses want to buy our products.
 This flexible approach capitalizes on the strong user-driven adoption and user love for our products with a dedicated focus on driving successful adoption and expansion within organizations and divisions of large organizations.
 We offer our products under both free and paid subscription plans, further reducing friction to adoption and accelerating our go-to-market motion.
 We believe deep user engagement and an obsessive focus on user experience are catalysts for expanding product adoption within organizations.
-As of March 31, 2021, we had approximately 50,500 paying customers, compared to approximately 48,500 as of December 31, 2020 and approximately 40,000 as of December 31, 2019.
-Our customer base was weighted toward smaller organizations, but over time the number of larger organizations has grown as a percentage of our total paid customers.
-As of March 31, 2021, 12,332 of our customers each contributed more than \$5,000 in ARR and over half of our ARR came from customers with more than 250 employees.
+Currently, we have more than 50,000 paying customers.
+Our customer base was weighted toward smaller organizations, but over time the number of larger organizations has grown as a percentage of our total customers.
+As of December 31, 2020, 11,570 of our customers each contributed more than \$5,000 in ARR and over half of our ARR came from customers with more than 250 employees.